Maryland-in-Barcelona Housing Options Overview

 Additional important information about ALL Maryland housing options:

 - Housing placements will be made in the order that Housing Preferences were submitted.
 We do our best to accommodate student preferences, however we cannot guarantee any particular assignment.
-Please take time to review your housing preferences before submitting the form.
-Later changes may impact your order.
-Please take time to review your housing preferences before submitting the form.
+Please take time to review your housing preferences CAREFULLY before submitting the form.
 Later changes may impact your order.

 - All students who choose Maryland housing will be billed on their Testudo account for housing shortly after prices have been finalized and assignments shared.
-The amount billed will correspond with their specific housing assignment, however the billed amount will align with the fee ranges shared, but may vary slightly due to finalized price conversions.
+All costs and availability subject to change and any updates will be shared by the EA advisor.
+The amount billed will correspond with their specific housing assignment, however the billed amount will align with the fee ranges shared, but will vary slightly due to finalized price conversions.
 In the event that a student causes damage to their accommodations, a fee will be charged to the student’s Testudo account for repairs.

 - Barcelona has an extensive public transportation network that many locals use to navigate the city.
 All housing placements will be public transportation accessible, allowing students to commute from their accommodations to class.
 A typical commute in Barcelona by public transportation is about 30 – 50 minutes, so our students should expect a similar commute to and from class.